Lioncourt19/EamonConverter/README.md

 # EamonConverter

-Converts extracted Eamon adventure game files from Apple II dsk images to formats suitable for use with modern versions of the Eamon system, such as [this one](https://github.com/kdechant/eamon) by Keith Dechant.
+Converts extracted Eamon adventure game files from Apple II dsk images to formats suitable for use with [Eamon Remastered](https://github.com/kdechant/eamon) by Keith Dechant.

 ## Requirements